danshearer/COVID-19-UK-Science/COVID-19-UK-Science.md

 Two of Aylward's interviews are [the New Scientist, on testing](https://www.newscientist.com/article/2237544-who-expert-we-need-more-testing-to-beat-coronavirus) and the slightly older but very hard-hitting [Vox interview](https://www.vox.com/2020/3/2/21161067/coronavirus-covid19-china).

-Professor Aylward declines to criticise the two doctors who have defined England's medical response, he just keeps explaining why WHO is recommending countries do more than the UK is.
+Professor Aylward declines to criticise the two doctors who have lead England's and in part the UK's medical response, he just keeps explaining why WHO is recommending countries do more than the UK is.

 In the New Scientist on 23rd March 2020 there was a [critique of the UK government's scientific advice](https://www.newscientist.com/article/2238186-uks-scientific-advice-on-coronavirus-is-a-cause-for-concern/) .